Link Search Menu Expand Document

 1. Open the Veeam Backup & Replication Console.

 2. Open the Backup Infrastructure view.
 In the inventory pane, select the Backup Proxies node.
-On the ribbon, click Add Proxy > VMware CDP.
+On the ribbon, click Add Proxy and choose VMware CDP proxy.

-3. From the Choose server drop-down list, select a physical or virtual Microsoft Windows server to which you want to assign the VMware CDP proxy role.
+3. From the Choose server drop-down list, select a physical or virtual Windows or Linux machine to which you want to assign the VMware CDP proxy role.
 Click Next.

-4. At the Cache step of the wizard, specify the path to a folder where cached data will be stored and how much space can be used for storing the cache.
+4. At the Cache step, specify the path to a folder where cached data will be stored and how much space can be used for storing the cache.
 We recommend you to allocate at least 10 GB or 1 GB per each replicated disk if you plan to replicate more than 10 disks in one CDP policy.

 5. At the Traffic Rules step you can optionally configure network traffic rules to throttle and/or encrypt the traffic sent between backup infrastructure components when is necessary.
 Otherwise just leave the default and click in Next.

-6. At the Review step of the wizard, review components which are already installed on the server and which will be installed.
+6. At the Review step, review components which are already installed on the server and which will be installed.
 Click Apply to start installation of missing components

-7. At the Apply step of the wizard, wait till Veeam Backup & Replication installs and configures all the required components.
+7. At the Apply step, wait till Veeam installs and configures all the required components.
 Click Next to complete the procedure of the VMware CDP proxy role assignment.

-8. At the Summary step of the wizard, review details of the server added as the VMware CDP proxy and click Finish to exit the wizard.
+8. At the Summary step, review details of the server added as the VMware CDP proxy and click Finish to exit the wizard.

 Links to Resources: